|Australasian Language Technology Workshop 2012|

-Submissions should follow the two-column format of the ACL proceedings.
-Full paper submissions should not exceed eight (8) pages plus one extra page for references.
-Short paper submissions should not exceed four (4) pages of content plus one extra page for references.
+All submissions should follow the ACL 2012 style guidelines and must be in PDF format.
+Full paper submissions should not exceed eight (8) pages plus any (reasonable) number of additional pages consisting of only references.
+Short paper submissions should not exceed four (4) pages of content plus any (reasonable) number of additional pages consisting of only references.

 We strongly recommend the use of ACL LaTeX style files or Microsoft Word Style files tailored for this year's conference.
 The style files and example documents are available below:

 We reserve the right to reject submissions that do not conform to these styles including font and page size restrictions.

 The submission format is PDF.
 If this introduces problems, please contact the organisers beforehand.